Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 Export CSV for a spreadsheet

-$repospend by-repo --source codex
+$repospend by-repo --source copilot

 Filter aggregates to one source